Why is this important?

 What can happen if a blue badge is misused?

-Blue badges are the property of local councils.
-Your local authority can take your blue badge away or withdraw an existing one if you are found to be misusing it.
+Blue badges are the property of local authorities.
+Your local authority can cancel your blue badge if you are found to be misusing it.

 If you have committed an offence relating to a blue badge, you may also be fined up to £1000 plus any additional penalty for any related parking offence.